TrishaSrikanth-459/DeployStega/routing/namespace/noise_namespace.md

 - `security_alert`

 The reason is **thread-specific** and may change over time.

+## Notification Visibility and User Settings (Environmental Dependency)

+Notification-related interactions are subject to **user-specific GitHub notification settings**, including delivery channels, subscription scope, and ignored repositories.
+As a result, notification visibility is **not guaranteed**.

+DeployStega therefore makes **no assumptions** that notifications:

+- exist,
+- are unread,
+- are delivered to the GitHub web inbox,
+- or are visible to the user at any given time.

+### Protocol Implications

+- Notification interactions are **never required** for correctness.
+- Notification interactions are **never used** for encoding or decoding.
+- Users may, at any point, skip visiting notification URLs selected by the resolver.
+- No fallback, retry, or coordination mechanism is triggered by notification invisibility.

+Notification interactions therefore function strictly as **optional benign cover behavior**.

 ### Notes
 - Notification access is **read-oriented** and represents routine GitHub usage.